openlibraryenvironment/platform-rs/INSTALL.md

 ui-circulation.settings.lost-item-fees-policies
 ui-circulation.settings.overdue-fines-policies
 ```

+### ReShare NCIP configuration
+The following configuration is required to enable ReShare to communicate with FOLIO via NCIP.

 #### Connection settings
 Specify the NCIP connection settings in ReShare.
 This can be done in _Settings -> Resource Sharing -> Local NCIP settings_: